PistoiaAlliance/Pistoia-Alliance-PGO/index.md

 ### Technology
-The project is currently using the [LinkML](https://linkml.io) for representing and documenting each of the types [3].
+The project is currently using the [LinkML](https://linkml.io) language for representing and documenting each of the types [3].